xiaweiss/vite-plugin-ali-oss/README.md

 ![license](https://img.shields.io/npm/l/vite-plugin-ali-oss)
 ![downloads](https://img.shields.io/npm/dt/vite-plugin-ali-oss)

 Upload the production files bundled in the project to Ali OSS, except for html

 [中文文档](https://github.com/xiaweiss/vite-plugin-ali-oss/blob/master/README_CN.md)

 # Feature

-- Skip existing files by default (files will not be downloaded) to speed up upload.
+- Skip existing files by default (files will not be downloaded) to speed up upload files.
-- Almost zero configuration, using vite outDir path, uploading to the same path of oss.
+- Almost zero configuration, using `outDir` path of `vite`, uploading to the same path of oss.

-> Upload all files except html files, because html files has no hash and is usually placed on the server.
+Note: Upload all files except html files, because html files have no hash and are usually placed on the server.

-preview:
+# Preview:

 ![preview](https://raw.githubusercontent.com/xiaweiss/vite-plugin-ali-oss/master/example/preview.png)